Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking

 The generated $\tau$ state does not have any transitions than these two fragments of the original one.
 We then let state $\tau$ inherit all propositions from $q$ and additionally set the proposition $p$ that is defined in $c$, which is then (only) true in $\tau$.
 Since we do not alter the target state, there is automatically no further inheritance.
-For the authentication example (see also Figure \ref{fig:TempProp}), if we check the property that reading is only possible with prior authentication (with a proposition ${AUTH}$ set), the generated $\tau$ will receive a proposition $p={READOK}$.
-Further, it also inherits the propositions of the origin state $q$.
-Therefore, if $q$ is an authenticated state, the property holds (since both $AUTH$ and $READOK$ are true in $\tau$).
-If $q$ is not authenticated, the property is violated (since in $\tau$, $READOK$ is true, but $AUTH$ is false).
-Therefore, CPMs enable to check different complex protocols with the same generic properties, as they instantiate the properties by populating it with the necessary (but protocol-specific) propositions.
+To demonstrate this on our illustrative example, every transition gets an implicit ($\tau$) state, that gets all propositions from the origin state.
+Additionally, the self-transition of $S1$ labeled $READ/OK$ gets the $ACCESSOK$ proposition, since this condition is stated in the example CPM.
+Figure \ref{fig:ExampleAMMtau} shows a representation of that machine with visible implicit states.